KU Community Music School

 Danlei Yang — Director, Community Music School

-Danlei Yang, born in Chengdu, China, is currently pursuing a Doctoral of Musical Arts degree in Piano Performance under Dr. Scott McBride Smith at KU, where she is a graduate teaching assistant giving private piano lessons and group classes.
+Danlei Yang, born in Chengdu, China, is currently pursuing a Doctor of Musical Arts in Piano Performance degree under Dr. Scott McBride Smith at KU, where she is a graduate teaching assistant giving private piano lessons and accompanying voice and choral conducting studios.
+She joined the KU Community Music School as director in August 2022.
 Before studying at KU, she was awarded a full scholarship for her Bachelor of Music degree study with Dr. Tamás Ungár at Texas Christian University in Fort Worth, Texas.
-She holds a Master of Music degree in piano performance from the University of Illinois at Urbana-Champaign where she was awarded a full-tuition waiver and joined the Piano Laboratory Program as a piano instructor.
+She holds a Master of Music degree in piano performance and literature from the University of Illinois at Urbana-Champaign where she was awarded a full-tuition waiver and joined the Piano Laboratory Program as a piano instructor.

-As a musician, Ms. Yang has performed internationally as a soloist and ensemble member, including the performances at Semper Music International Festival in Italy in 2018, the tango ensemble concert in China in 2019, KU ACMI concert in 2021, and Atlantic Music Festival in 2022.
+Ms. Yang has performed internationally as a soloist and ensemble member, including the performances at Semper Music International Festival in Italy in 2018, the tango ensemble concert in China in 2019, the KU ACMI concert in 2021, Atlantic Music Festival in 2022, and Artciál International Piano Festival in 2023.
 In addition, Ms. Yang has performed in many prestigious masterclasses including Yoheved Kaplinsky, Ian Hobson, Victor Rosenbaum, and more.